kirstenhh/TranslatorUtil-bpmn/README.txt

+Not recommended for general use (very buggy).
+Extracts BPMN data into a CSV file for easy translation, and generates a new BPMN file with the translations integrated.
 Installation:
   Installer python: https://www.howtogeek.com/197947/how-to-install-python-on-windows/
   Passer cette commande sur le command line: (ceci installe des librairies python qui sont utilisées dans l'outil)